rootm0s/rootm0s.github.io/_posts/2019-6-22-sdclt-uac-bypass.md

 ---

 This executable is running elevated by default.
 Since sdclt executable is vulnerable to class hijacking, it can be used to spawn our executable with High IL.
-We need to hijack the default value at "HKCU\Software\Classes\Folder\shell\open\command" and create a new string value with the name DelegateExecute set to 0.
+We need to hijack the default value at "HKCU\Software\Classes\Folder\shell\open\command" with full path to our executable and create a new string value with the name DelegateExecute set to 0.

 This works from Windows 10 (14393) to *Unfixed*